 - create and support public engagement opportunities and partnerships for our research community

-- understand and monitor the full public engagement landscape in the arts and humanities, so that we know how to best help our community and whether we’re making a difference
+- understand and monitor the full public engagement landscape in the arts and humanities, so we know how best to help our community and whether we’re making a difference

-- make change to support public engagement internally and within UK Research and Innovation, to create an arts and humanities funding environment where the highest quality public engagement can flourish
+- support public engagement at AHRC and UKRI to create an arts and humanities funding environment where the highest-quality public engagement can flourish

 Some of our continuing public engagement programmes include: